Manipulative people are emotionally and mentally draining. Unfortunately, we can’t always escape them.

 - Refusing to talk about topics that routinely end in arguments.

-Be clear about your boundaries, but also confident.
-Use “I” statements when setting boundaries.
+Be clear about your boundaries but also confident.
+Use “I” statements when setting your ground rules.

 “I can’t lend you money anymore.
 I can be your sister, but not your bank.”